-a) For the purposes of this Compatibility Plan, and in the urban and rural settings, the fundamental measure of risk exposure for people on the ground in the event of an aircraft accident is the number of people per acre concentrated in areas most susceptible to aircraft accidents.
+a) For the purposes of this Compatibility Plan the fundamental measure of risk exposure for people on the ground in the event of an aircraft accident is the number of people per acre concentrated in areas most susceptible to aircraft accidents.
 This measure is the chief determinant of whether particular types of nonresidential development are designated as "incompatible," "conditionally compatible," or "compatible."

 - 1) The maximum acceptable intensity is calculated as people per acre on a site-wide average.
-Appendix E, Methods for Determining Concentrations of People, provides the methodology for determining concentrations of people. - 2) Land use types listed as "compatible" are presumed to meet the above usage intensity criteria without constraints on the development. - 3) Maximum intensity calculations shall include all people (e.g., employees, customers, visitors) who may be on the property at any single point in time, whether indoors or outdoors. - 4) Local agencies may make exceptions for rare special events (e.g., an air show at an airport) for which a facility is not designed and normally not used, and for which extra safety precautions can be taken as appropriate. - b) Evaluation of the compatibility of a proposed nonresidential land use action shall be made using the land use types listed in Tables 3-3 through 3-5. - 1) Proposed development for which no land use type is listed shall be evaluated by ALUC staff using a comparable land use identified in the table.
+Appendix E, Methods for Determining Concentrations of People, provides the methodology for determining concentrations of people. - 2) Land use types listed as "compatible" are presumed to meet the above usage intensity criteria without constraints on the development. - 3) Maximum intensity calculations shall include all people (e.g., employees, customers, visitors) who may be on the property at any single point in time, whether indoors or outdoors. - 4) Local agencies may make exceptions for rare special events (e.g., an air show at an airport) for which a facility is not designed and normally not used, and for which extra safety precautions can be taken as appropriate. - b) Evaluation of the compatibility of a proposed nonresidential land use action shall be made using the land use types listed in Table 3-2. - 1) Proposed development for which no land use type is listed shall be evaluated by ALUC staff using a comparable land use identified in the table.
 The appropriate evaluation criteria for any proposed land use shall be determined by ALUC staff.